 Just rinsing off your mouth guard with water may not be enough to get it truly clean.
 Even though it might appear to be clean, germs and bacteria aren’t visible to the naked eye.
-Our dentist recommends that you brush your mouth guard regularly with toothpaste and then you can rinse it in soapy water.
+Our dentist recommends that you rinse it regularly in mild soap and water.
 Dr. Damien Garcia may also recommend brushing your teeth before and after wearing it.

 When you aren’t using it, your mouth guard should be kept in its protective case and with good ventilation until it has dried.
 Having good airflow can help to stop bacteria from growing and spreading.
 Your case can also undergo regular cleanings.
 If your guard gets cracks or pits, it might be time to replace it as those could be perfect places for bacteria to develop.